UMDMSISCapstone/Myma.ai-Rep1/README.md

 - Step 2: Select the Demo Resort and give a name to the integration.
 - Step 3: Select the Dynamic conversation flow the user created and click on save.
 </br></br>
 Create a Web integration to connect the chatbot into the customer's website  / Facebook page / WhatsApp page etc.This widget should be integrated with other hotel systems, such as printers or room service complaint receivers via APIs.
-The chatbot’s UI can be modified here before deployment.\
+The chatbot’s UI can be modified here before deployment.<br>
 - Step 1: Select the Web widget for Property website for connecting the chatbot to a website.
 - Step 2: Select the property and give it an integration name.
 - Step 3: Go to the “appearance" tab to customize the UI of the web widget created and go to the “Chatbot / contact” tab to select the chatbot we created in the previous step.